 Exit tickets hold students accountable to produce work by the end of the class period that they know you will collect and look at.
 It sends the message that what students learned that day is important; they need to pay attention for the entirety of the class so they can synthesize what they have learned.
 When students are dismissing, I will be flipping through their exit tickets and stopping students at the door if I need to clarify something with them.

 In addition, it allows students to communicate with you about their needs.
-This idea comes from Erica Stewart, who has students evaluate their understanding at the bottom of their exit ticket.
+This idea comes from Erica Stewart, who has students evaluate their understanding at the bottom.
 Students simply circle their understanding.

 Should I Grade Exit Tickets?

 I do not grade exit tickets if it is the first day that I have taught a skill.
 Occasionally, I do take a grade on subsequent days where students are not learning new material but are practicing material that has already been taught.
 Exit tickets are not a primary source of grades, but I do use the data they give me to drive instruction.